 Why do we dream?

 We spend one-third of our lives while sleeping.
 While sleeping we often dream.
 It is believed that dream are expressions of unsuccessful wishes while others wonder whether dreams are random firings of sleeping brains.
 But scientists are still searching for a complete explanation of why we dream.

 Lefties are like: I am “left-handed” what’s your superpower??

 One-tenth of people have better motor aptitude for using their left limbs than their right ones.
 No one knows why righties exist.
 This question is still unanswerable that why people have just one hand with top-notch motor skills, instead of a double dose of ability?

 Why does lightning happen

 We know that there is a positive charge up in the thunderclouds and a negative charge at the bottom.
 The electric attraction between the two opposite charges build up on the ground and become strong to overcome the air resistance for electric flow.
-These electric charges shoot towards one another and connect with each.
+These electric charges shoot towards one another and connect with each causing the plasma.
 This connection results in an electric circuit which triggers as a flash of light.
 BUT why these opposite charges build up in different parts of clouds.
 This question is debatable.
 The jury of lightning scientists is still out.

 Why hair gets charged?